 - Make the quinoa, according to the instructions in Master Recipe: Perfect Quinoa.

-- While the quinoa cooks, prepare the vegetables: Mince the shallots.
+- While the quinoa cooks, mince the shallots.
 Cut the cherry tomatoes in half.
 Cut the corn from the cobs.
 Cut the basil into thin strips (chiffonade).
-Drain and rinse 1 can cannelini beans.
+Drain and rinse 1 can cannellini beans.

-- In a canning jar, place ¼ cup olive oil and ¼ cup balsamic vinegar in the jar.
-Add a few pinches kosher salt, fresh ground pepper, and ½ tablespoon stone ground mustard.
+- In a canning jar, add ¼ cup olive oil, ¼ cup balsamic vinegar, ½ tablespoon stone ground mustard, a few pinches kosher salt, and fresh ground black pepper.
 Shake vigorously to combine.

-- When the quinoa is done, spread it on a large baking sheet to cool it to room temperature quickly.
-Transfer it to a large bowl.
-Add the vegetables and the dressing.
-Add a few more pinches kosher salt and fresh ground pepper.
+- When the quinoa is done, spread it on a large baking sheet to cool it to room temperature quickly, then transfer to a large bowl.
+Add the vegetables, dressing, and a few more pinches kosher salt and fresh ground pepper.
 Taste, and add more seasoning to taste.